Metastability of Logit Dynamics for Coordination Games: Logit dynamics

-Parameter $\beta$ is a \emph{rationality level} for the system, indeed from~(\ref{eq:updateprob}) it is easy to see that, for $\beta = 0$ (no rationality) player $i$ selects her strategy uniformly at random, for $\beta > 0$ the probability is biased toward strategies promising higher payoffs, and for $\beta \rightarrow \infty$ (full rationality) player $i$ chooses her best response strategy (if more than one best response is available, she chooses uniformly at random one of them).
+where $T_i(\x)=\sum_{z \in S_i} e^{\beta u_i(\x_{-i}, z)}$ is the normalizing factor.
+In other words, in the logit dynamics the logarithm of the ratio of the probability of choosing strategy $y$ and $y'$ is proportionally related through $\beta$ to the difference of the respective utilities.
+Parameter $\beta$ can be seen as descriptive of the \emph{rationality level} of the players: for $\beta = 0$ (no rationality) player $i$ updates her strategy by selecting a new strategy uniformly at random; for $\beta>0$, the probability is biased towards strategies yielding higher payoffs; and for $\beta\rightarrow\infty$ (full rationality) player $i$ chooses her best response strategy (if more than one best response is available, she chooses uniformly at random one of them).